 This property associates an instance of E74 Group with an instance of E39 Actor that is or has been a member thereof.

-Instances of E74 Group and E21 Person, may all be members of instances of E74 Group.
+Instances of E74 Group and E21 Person may all be members of instances of E74 Group.
 An instance of E74 Group may be founded initially without any member.

 This property is a shortcut of the more fully developed path from E74 Group, P144i gained member by, E85 Joining, P143 joined to E39 Actor.